 Our Festival Competitions are open to amateurs and students whatever their age or ability.
 Entrants are given the opportunity to perform in front of an audience and may win a cash prize, trophy or certificate.
-Everyone takes away with them a copy of the adjudicator’s written comments and a certificate of participation.
+Everyone receives oral and written feedback from adjudicators who are all professionals in their fields as well as taking away with them a copy of the adjudicator’s written comments and a certificate of participation.
 Come and further your performance skills, learn from the adjudicators and your peers, and enjoy the stimulus of competition.

-For more information about the festival and its history, please click on the History link at the bottom of the website.
+For more information about the festival and its history, please click on the History link in the footer of this page.